danfuzz/bayou/doc/coding-conventions.md

   }
   ```

-* Utility classes &mdash; Utility classes are classes which only serve as a
-  collection of functionality exposed as static methods (and sometimes static
-  properties).
-Utility classes should be defined as `extends UtilityClass` both
-  to document the intent and to provide enforced guarantees.

-  **Note:** Preferably, utility classes are _not_ a vector for exposing
-  application state and are merely holders of "pure" functionality.
-For a
-  utility-like class that maintains and/or exposes state, it is better to use
-  a singleton.

-* Singleton classes &mdash; Singleton classes are classes which should only
-  ever have a single instance within the system.
-These should be defined as
-  `extends Singleton` both to document the intent and to provide enforced
-  guarantees.
-Additionally, instead of explicitly constructing singletons,
-  the convention is to use the static property `theOne` on the so-defined class.

 * Immediate-async blocks &mdash; When programming in the `async`/`await` style,
   sometimes it's useful to to "spawn" an independent thread of control which
   doesn't block the main execution of a method.
 Were JavaScript more mature,